 Step 5: Monitoring Accounts Receivable Aging

-Use aging reports to track overdue accounts and prioritize follow-ups.
+Use aging reports to track overdue accounts and prioritize follow-ups within the accounts receivable system.

 Step 6: Implementing Collections Strategies

-Develop a structured approach for collections, including automated reminders and legal actions if necessary.
+Develop a structured approach for collections, including automated reminders and legal actions if necessary, as part of your accounts receivable collection process.

 Step 7: Managing Disputes and Deductions